DragonSenses/visionize/architectural-decision-log.md

 Here is a diagram of the use case for server actions.

 - Server Action
-  - Input & Output
+  1. Input & Output (serverActionTypes.ts)
-  - Zod Validation
+  2. Zod Validation (serverActionSchema.ts)
-  - Server Action Handler
+  3. Server Action  (serverAction.ts)

 We may have an individual action such as `createBoard` which represents a single server action.